 constraints on the location of staff (e.g. the obligation to work at developer’s premises);

 commercial hardware or software used by the system;

+constraints on the development of hardware functions in the case of a hardware/software co-design development (e.g. interfaces, simulations, prototypes);

 availability of simulators and others test devices;